-Domain: E9 Move E53 Place Range:

-Subproperty of: E4 Period.
-P7 took place at (witnessed): E53 Place the movement of the Tutenkhamun Exhibition (E9) moved from The Egyptian Museum in Cairo (E53)

-Scope note: This property identifies the starting E53 Place of an E9 Move.
+Domain: E9 Move Range: E53 Place 1 1 2 E4 Period.
+P7 took place at (witnessed): E53 Place Quantification: many to many, necessary (1,n:0,n) Scope note: This property identifies the starting E53 Place of an E9 Move.
 A move will be linked to an origin, such as the move of an artefact from storage to display.
 A move may be linked to many origins.
 In this case the move describes the picking up of a set of objects.
 The area of the move includes the origin, route and destination.
+Examples: - • the movement of the Tutenkhamun Exhibition (E9) moved from The Egyptian Museum in